ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 ## Final notes

-You have now made it all the way to the end of this post, by the end of which, hopefully you will have a cleared picture of how to implement and handle interaction to the Google Cast SDK.
+You have now made it all the way to the end of this post, by the end of which, hopefully you will have a clear picture of how to implement and handle interaction to the Google Cast SDK.

 Don't forget to download our final project and compare our results. :)